 Live plants are always good because it helps to clean the water as well as it will also provide your betta with a natural environment.

 Gravel will also play one of an important role in your tank’s ecosystem.
 Beneficial bacteria grow on the surface of the gravel that helps to break down waste.

-Buy a LED light that has light intensity control feature.
+Buy an LED light that has a light intensity control feature.

 If your tank doesn’t come with filters then I recommend you to buy a filter.
 And don’t forget to do at least 10% water change per week.